omalovichko/CodilityLessons/README.md

 * MaxProfit: Given a log of stock prices compute the maximum possible earning.
 * MaxSliceSum: Find a maximum sum of a compact subsequence of array elements.

+__Lesson 99 - Future training__
+* SqlSum: Calculate sum of elements.
+* StrSymmetryPoint: Find a symmetry point of a string, if any.
+* TreeHeight: Compute the height of a binary tree.

 Lessons in progress:
 ------